 - Determine the square feet you intend to plant; you will need about 1 cup of cover crop seed for every 50 square feet you want to plant.

 - Broadcast the very small cover crop seed (such as annual rye or clover) across the planting bed.
 Large cover crop seeds such as beans and peas can be sown in furrows ½ inch to 1 inch deep 6 inches apart.
 After broadcasting or seed sowing rake the bed lightly to ensure the seed is covered.
 If you are sowing legumes such as soybeans, clovers, and vetch as a cover crop, add an inoculant that contains the bacteria needed to work with the cover crop’s roots to fix nitrogen.

 - Keep the seedbed just moist until the cover crop germinates and becomes established.
 If the weather is very hot keep the seedbed from drying out by sprinkling straw over the seedbed.
 If birds start digging up the seed, lay a loose spun poly row cover over the planting bed.

-When the cover crop flowers, it is time to turn it under and let it begin decomposing.
+When the cover crop is green and succulent and before it flowers, it is time to turn it under and let it begin decomposing.
 There are a couple of ways to turn the cover crop:

 - Chop or mow the top growth (use a lawn mower, string trimmer, hedge trimmer, or hand sickle or scythe) let it dry in place and then hand dig or turn it under.
 If the top growth is higher than 2 feet, you may want to remove all but about 2 inches of stubble from the garden as it will be very slow to decompose; leave about 2 inches of top growth stubble and roots in place to turn under; the tall top growth can be used as a mulch in other beds or put in the compost pile.